 - Most diabetic foot infections are polymicrobial, with up to five to seven different specific organisms often involved.
 The microbiology of diabetic foot wounds is variable depending on the extent of involvement. - Superficial diabetic foot infections (including cellulitis and infected ulcers in antibiotic-naïve individuals) are likely due to aerobic gram-positive cocci (including Staphylococcus aureus, Streptococcus agalactiae, Streptococcus pyogenes, and coagulase-negative staphylococci). - Ulcers that are deep, chronically infected, and/or previously treated with antibiotics are more likely to be polymicrobial.
-Such wounds may involve the above organisms in addition to enterococci, Enterobacteriaceae, Pseudomonas aeruginosa, and anaerobes. - Wounds with extensive local inflammation, necrosis, malodorous drainage, or gangrene with signs of systemic toxicity should be presumed to have anaerobic organisms in addition to the above pathogens.
+Such wounds may involve the above organisms in addition to enterococci, Enterobacteriaceae, Pseudomonas aeruginosa (it's common in many of diabetic foot infections associated with deep ulcers, because it's resistant to many antibiotics), and anaerobes. - Wounds with extensive local inflammation, necrosis, malodorous drainage, or gangrene with signs of systemic toxicity should be presumed to have anaerobic organisms in addition to the above pathogens.
 Potential pathogens include anaerobic streptococci, Bacteroides species, and Clostridium species